JASC Legacy Center Archives and Library

 Accessing the Collections

 To view the collections, you will need to make an appointment in advance and register upon arrival.
 Appointments are available on Mondays, Tuesdays, and Wednesdays from 9:30 a.m. to 4:30 p.m.
 For an appointment, please email the Legacy Center or call 773-275-0097 ext.
 222 a minimum of two business days prior to your desired appointment date.
-Due to COVID-19, anyone visiting the JASC building, including Legacy Center visitors, will be required to wear a face mask at all times and must undergo a temperature check upon arrival.
+Due to COVID-19, anyone visiting the JASC building, including Legacy Center visitors, will be required to wear a face mask at all times.

 All researchers will be asked to follow these procedures:

 - All researchers must complete a Legacy Center registration form and show current photo identification.